bhstark2/babel-information-model/draft-ietf-babel-information-model-09.md

 will be secured by the mechanisms defined for the management protocol used to transport it.

+Misconfiguration (whether unintentional or malicious) can prevent reachability or cause poor network performance (increased latency, jitter, etc.).
+The information in this model discloses network topology, which can be used to mount subsequent attacks on traffic traversing the network.

 This information model defines objects that can allow credentials (for this device, for trusted devices, and for trusted certificate authorities) to be added and deleted.
-Public keys and shared secrets may be exposed through this model.
+Public keys may be exposed through this model.
 This model requires that private keys never be exposed.
-The Babel security mechanisms that make use of these credentials (e.g., {{I-D.ietf-babel-dtls}}, {{I-D.ietf-babel-hmac}}) are expected to define what credentials can be used with those mechanisms.
+The Babel security mechanisms that make use of these credentials (e.g., {{I-D.ietf-babel-dtls}}, {{I-D.ietf-babel-hmac}}) identify what credentials can be used with those mechanisms.

+MAC keys are allowed to be as short as zero-length.
+This is useful for testing.
+Network operators are advised to follow current best practices for key length and generation of keys related to the MAC algorithm associated with the key.
+Short (and zero-length) keys and keys that make use of only alphanumeric characters are highly susceptible to brute force attacks.

 # Acknowledgements {#Acknowledgements}

 Juliusz Chroboczek, Toke Høiland-Jørgensen, David Schinazi, Acee Lindem, and Carsten Bormann have been very helpful in refining this information model.

 The language in the Notation section was mostly taken from {{RFC8193}}.